pkegg/PortMaster/docs/build.md

       - `--install-deps` - Automatically install dependencies if docker is not installed.
 Useful in a chroot.
     - `--no-build-cache` - Run a rebuild rather depend on the build cache.
     - `--docker-remote` - Helps to simulate build server and will not use local docker images
+    - see `--help` for full list.
+Most other options are only used by github actions during build and/or `./build-all`

 - `build-all` - calls `build` for all ports.
 Accepts all `./build` parameters and will pass them through.
 - `bump-versions` - updates `PKG_VERSION` in package.info files to the latest git version.
 Respects `PKG_BRANCH` or will use default branch.